michwii/swagger-inputs-validator/README.md

 - [ ] checking parameters in req.file
 - [ ] checking arrays
 - [ ] checking string patterns (with RegExp)
-- [ ] checking variable occurences in a array
+- [ ] checking variable occurences in an array

 We are currently working to enhance this middleware, any contribution is welcome :)